jjmccollum/intf-cbgm/scripts/scdh/family/README.md

 WHERE ms.ms_id = 212 -- watch for correct ms_id
 ```

+## Fill ms_cliques

+Use ms_cliques_import.csv to fill ms_cliques for F1.
+Basically, all cliques are 1 for every pass_id.

+There's an issue with the user_id() function in the trigger.
+So, make sure to use this before importing:

+`ALTER TABLE ms_cliques DISABLE TRIGGER ms_cliques_trigger`

 ## Run CBGM Skript

 If you had a proper dataset before, just run, (with your conf):